Fourth Court of Appeals

 If you are using Google Chrome as your web browser you may receive an error when attempting to open the Civil and Criminal Docketing Statement PDFs.
 This is a known issue with the Google Chrome PDF Viewer and how it interacts with dynamic PDF forms.
 If you experience this issue you can perform any of the below solutions to gain access to the PDFs.

-• Disable the Chrome PDF Viewer in Google Chrome.
-To accomplish this you would type about:plugins in Chrome's address bar.
+- Disable the Chrome PDF Viewer in Google Chrome.
+To accomplish this you would type about:plugins into Chrome's address bar.
 This will bring up a listing of Chrome plugins.
 Look down the list and disable the Chrome PDF Viewer.

 Filing Docketing Statements

-After completing the form, in order to create a PDF suitable for electronic filing you must use the Print to PDF feature as follows:
+After completing the form, in order to create a PDF suitable for electronic filing, you must use the Print to a PDF as follows:

-• When printing, select "Adobe PDF" as your printer destination; you will be prompted to save the file.
+When printing, select "Adobe PDF" as your printer destination.
+You'll be prompted to save the file.

-If you don't have Adobe Acrobat, free software is available to Print to PDF, examples include:
+If you don't have Adobe Acrobat, free software is available to Print to a PDF.
+For example: